easypanel-io/website/docs/06-database-backups/index.md

 Cloud storage services such as [`Amazon S3`](https://aws.amazon.com/fr/s3/), [`DigitalOcean Spaces`](https://www.digitalocean.com/products/spaces), and [`Scaleway Object Storage`](https://www.scaleway.com/en/object-storage/) provide scalable, durable, and secure storage for backups, and can be accessed using APIs and tools that are commonly used with backup software.

-In addition to using third-party S3 providers, it is also possible to set up your own S3-compatible storage using open source software like [`MinIO`](https://min.io/).
+In addition to using third-party S3 providers, it is also possible to set up your own S3-compatible storage using open source software like [`MinIO`](https://min.io/) or [`Storj`](https://storj.io).
 This allows you to host an S3 instance on your own infrastructure, giving you full control over the storage environment and enabling you to store backups in a location that you trust.

 ## Requirements